The Magnificent Bastard: The Legend of Keiji: Manga

-Hana no Keiji is based on the novel Ichi-Mu-An Fūryūki (一夢庵風流記) by Keiichiro Ryu and illustrated by Tetsuo Hara.
-It was originally published as a one-shot manga in issue #50 of 1989 of the shōnen manga anthology Weekly Shōnen Jump, released on November 27.
-The regular serialization started in 1990 in Weekly Shōnen Jump from issue #13, dated March 12, and finished in 1993, in issue #33 dated August 2.
-18 tankōbon volumes were published by Shueisha under the "Jump Comics" imprint between July 10, 1990, and November 4, 1993.
-The series was republished in a 10-volume bunkōban edition by Shueisha, published between March 18 and November 18, 1999.
+The Magnificent Bastard: The Legend of Keiji is based on the novel Ichi-Mu-An Fūryūki (一夢庵風流記) by Keiichiro Ryu, adapted by Mio Aso and illustrated by Tetsuo Hara.
+It was originally published as a one-shot manga in Shueisha's shōnen manga anthology Weekly Shōnen Jump on November 27, 1990.
+It was later serialized in the same magazine from March 12, 1990, to August 2, 1993.
+18 tankōbon volumes were published by Shueisha under the Jump Comics imprint between July 10, 1990, and November 4, 1993.
+The series was republished in a ten-volume bunkoban edition, released between March 18 and November 18, 1999.
 A 15-volume kanzenban edition by Tokuma Shoten was released from September 30, 2004, to October 29, 2005.

-In 2003, an English version of the manga was serialized in the short-lived anthology Raijin Comics published by the now-defunct Gutsoon!
+In 2003, an English version of the manga, under the shortened title Keiji, was serialized in the short-lived anthology Raijin Comics published by the now-defunct Gutsoon!
 Entertainment, where the first 26 chapters were printed, until Raijin Comics ceased its publication in 2004.
 No collected volumes were published.

-In February 2025, Kodansha USA announced that they had licensed the series for English publication, with the first volume set to be released in Q4 2025.
+In February 2025, Kodansha USA announced that it had licensed the series for English publication, with the first volume released on December 9, 2025.

 Spin-offs

 In 2008, a Keiji spin-off titled Gifū Dōdō!!
-Naoe Kanetsugu -Maeda Keiji Tsuki-gatari-, written by Tetsuo Hara and Nobuhiko Horie and illustrated by Yuji Takemura, began serialization in Shinchosha's Weekly Comic Bunch on November 7.
+Naoe Kanetsugu: Maeda Keiji Tsuki-gatari, written by Tetsuo Hara and Nobuhiko Horie and illustrated by Yuji Takemura, began serialization in Shinchosha's Weekly Comic Bunch on November 7.
 The series was stopped on August 27, 2010, after Weekly Comic Bunch ended its publication.
 Nine volumes were published.

 In 2010, a sequel entitled Gifū Dōdō!!
-Naoe Kanetsugu -Maeda Keiji Sake-gatari started in the brand new magazine Monthly Comic Zenon by Tokuma Shoten on October 25, 2010.
+Naoe Kanetsugu: Maeda Keiji Sake-gatari started in the brand new magazine Monthly Comic Zenon by Tokuma Shoten on October 25, 2010.
 The manga finished on January 27, 2014, with ten volumes being published.

 A final arc entitled Gifū Dōdō!!
-Naoe Kanetsugu -Maeda Keiji Hana-gatari, written by Hara and Horie and illustrated by Masato Deguchi, was published in the May issue of Monthly Comic Zenon on March 24, 2014.
+Naoe Kanetsugu: Maeda Keiji Hana-gatari, written by Hara and Horie and illustrated by Masato Deguchi, was published in the May issue of Monthly Comic Zenon on March 24, 2014.
 The series finished on October 25, 2018.
 As of November 20, 2018, fourteen volumes have been published.

 Related media

 Shueisha released an audiobook version of Hana no Keiji in December 1993.
 The audiobook stars Akio Ōtsuka as the voice of Keiji Maeda.

 A Hana no Keiji video game was developed by TOSE and published by Yojigen for the Super Famicom on November 18, 1994.
 It is a competitive weapon-based fighting game which adapts the storyline of the manga from the beginning and up until the Fūma Kotarō arc.

 Gifū Dōdō!!
-Naoe Kanetsugu -Maeda Keiji Sake-gatari has been adapted into an anime television series aired on TV Tokyo on July 2, 2013, entitled Gifū Dōdō!!
-Kanetsugu to Keiji, and was streamed on Crunchyroll.
-The 25-episodes series aired until December 17, 2013.
+Naoe Kanetsugu: Maeda Keiji Sake-gatari was adapted into a 25-episode anime television series, titled Gifū Dōdō!!
+Kanetsugu to Keiji, aired on TV Tokyo from July 2 to December 17, 2013.
+It was streamed on Crunchyroll.